 2. Pick apples

-Some farms have harvest seasons that last only a weekend, others last all season.
+Some farms have harvest seasons that last only a weekend, and others last all season.
 Visit one (or more) of these apple orchards near Seattle.

 3. Drink apple cider